 The Group operates a defined benefit plan.
 According to defined benefit plan, employees will receive average their salaries for the past three months multiplied by the rate of payment considering the year of service on their retirement.
 The defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.

-(a) Defined benefit liability recognized on the statements of financial position as of December 31, 2014, 2013 and 2012, are as follows:
+Defined benefit liability recognized on the statements of financial position as of December 31, 2014 and 2013, are as follows: